howion/notes/notes/logic/propositional-logic/01-syntax-and-semantics.md

 * Any subformula of $F$ is also a subformula of $\neg F$.
 * Any subformula of $F$ or $G$ is also a subformula of $F \land G$.

-> Here, we have just defined subformula for (1-4) above, but it should be clear what a subformula is.
+> Here, we have just defined subformula for (1-4) above, it should be clear what a subformula is for the extended definition.

 ## Def.
 Syntactic Identity

 With $=$ we will denote the **syntactic identity**.
 That is, if $F$ and $G$ are strings and are formulas, then $F=G$ will simply denote they are strings of symbols of same lenght with same symbols in each place.

-We'll define semantic identity for propositional logic later on.
+> We will define semantic identity for propositional logic later on.

-## Def.
+## Thm.
 Principle of Induction on Formulas

 Since we are going to use induction heavily, we will prove that for any property $P$ which holds for all **atomic formulas**, and such that: